Seankhenre Mentuhotepi: Attestations

+Non-contemporary attestations

+Turin King List

+Mentuhotepi is attested in the Turin canon under the prenomen Seankhenre.

 Reign

 If Ryholt's identification of Mentuhotepi in the Turin canon is correct, then he took the throne following Sekhemre Sankhtawy Neferhotep III and reigned for only 1 year.

 Mentuhotepi's short reign was probably marked by the constant conflict with the Hyksos kingdom of the 15th Dynasty.
 At the time, the 16th Dynasty was already in a weakened position and reigned over little more than Thebes itself.
 In his stela from Karnak, Mentuhotepi emphatically states: "I am the king within Thebes, this is my city" and calls Thebes the "mistress of the entire land, city of triumph".
 He reports driving back the "foreign lands", probably a euphemism for the Hyksos or possibly for the Nubians.
 Mentuhotepi's military might is emphasized, the king being likened to Sekhmet who kills his enemies with his "flaming breath".

 Mentuhotepi was succeeded by Nebiryraw I, who ruled Upper Egypt for over 25 years.